clarkgrubb/latex-input/apl/README.md

 Three input methods are provided for Mac OS X and Emacs.

 When an input method is in effect, one types the ASCII notation and it is rendered to the APL symbol on the fly.
+Here are some examples:

     @times       ×
     @grade       ⍋